St. Mary's Schools (Worcester, Massachusetts)

-St. Mary's Elementary School and St. Mary's Jr./Sr. High School, known as St. Mary's Schools, are private, Roman Catholic Schools in Worcester, Massachusetts serving Pre-K through Grade 12.
-It is located in the Vernon Hill section of Worcester, Massachusetts in the Roman Catholic Diocese of Worcester.
+St. Mary's Elementary School and St. Mary's Jr./Sr. High School, known as St. Mary's Schools, were private, Roman Catholic Schools in Worcester, Massachusetts serving Pre-K through Grade 12.
+It was located in the Vernon Hill section of Worcester, Massachusetts in the Roman Catholic Diocese of Worcester.
+It closed at the end of the 2020 school year.